 To my knowledge there are very few surgeons that have mastered ethnic rhinoplasty.
-The best advice I can can give you is see many surgeons before deciding.
+The best advice I can give you is to see many surgeons before deciding.
 Rhinoplasty is the most difficult surgery performed in plastic surgery, revisions are even harder.
 So it's best to get it right the first time.

 To me every Rhinoplasty is ethnic.
 While the specific anatomic structures are the same they all vary in shape and size.
 A good rhinoplasty surgeon can treat the majority of noses equally as well.
 Find a good surgeon, and I am sure he can treat your concerns.